TEMPLE CITY POODLES

 Tips:

-While not essential, pet professionals always appreciate clients who tip.
-10% - 20% is average.
+While not required, pet professionals always appreciate clients who tip.

 Expectations: